BTIP2024/quality-control-seurat/README.md

 ```

 ## Example
 The output of this function would be an rds file which when loaded in R would be a Seurat object.
+Additional plots will be produced from the quality control step/function.
 ```
 # to perform qc
 qc_seurat("seurat_object.rds")